jw098/CH55xSwitchControl/README.md

 ### Compiling with Arduino IDE
 - Ensure ch55xduino is installed and Arduino IDE is configured as above.
 - Click Sketch -> Export Compiled Binary.
 A build folder will now be created next to the .ino file.
 Inside the build folder is the .hex file.
+- Alternatively, if you plan to upload with Arduino IDE: Click `Verify` to compile.
+Click `Upload` to compile and flash to your device.

 ### Flashing to the CH552